Katie Bell Snaps Sultry Selfie While Clad In Lace Lingerie

 Katie Bell flaunted her bombshell body on Instagram while clad in a two-piece set.
 The photo was added to her feed an hour ago, and it has already set pulses racing.

 The upload captured the model posed in front of a mirror in a bedroom.
 She did not use a geotag that revealed her specific location, but it looked like she was in the comfort of her own home.
-Behind the model was a bed that was covered with a blue duvet cover and it had vertical stripes.
+Behind the model was a bed that was covered with a blue duvet cover, and it had vertical stripes.
 The bed’s foundation appeared to have built-in drawers, one of which was open.
-The room also had wooden plank floors and frosted windows and it was also decorated with a black and white shag rug.
+The room also had wooden plank floors and frosted windows, and it was also decorated with a black-and-white shag rug.

 The bombshell gave her 2 million fans a view of her profile while clad in a lace lingerie set.
 A tag in the post indicated that the ensemble was from Gooseberry Intimates.
 Her top boasted a light blue hue with stripes that were similar to her duvet cover.
 The body of the garment was decorated with white lace and was adorned with flowers.